Get exclusive member benefits & effect social change. Join Today

 Anyone who regularly comes into close contact with large numbers of people is at an increased risk for mono.
 This is why high school and college students frequently become infected.

 A mono infection typically causes your body to produce more white blood cells as it tries to defend itself.
-A high white blood cell count cannot confirm an infection with EBV, but the result suggests that it’s a strong possibility.
+A high white blood cell count can’t confirm an infection with EBV, but the result suggests that it’s a strong possibility.

 There’s no specific treatment for infectious mononucleosis.
 However, your doctor may prescribe a corticosteroid medication to reduce throat and tonsil swelling.
 The symptoms usually resolve on their own in one to two months.